Miquel-TA/CSV-Profit-Calculator/README.md

 The program consists of several classes:

 - `Program`: The main class that contains the entry point of the program.
-It interacts with the user, reads the CSV data, and performs the profit calculation.
+It interacts with the user, stores all needed values and calls next classes.
+- `InputManager`: This class handles user input and validation for the Main class.
+- `CsvDataManager`: Responsible for reading the CSV file and extracting the necessary data points.
 - `ProfitCalculator`: This class performs the profit calculation based on the provided parameters and the data from the CSV file.
-- `InputManager`: This class handles user input and validation.
 - `DataPoint`: Represents a data point containing the date, opening price, and closing price.
-- `CsvDataManager`: Responsible for reading the CSV file and extracting the necessary data points.
+- `Parameters`: Holds most parameters used for customizing the readings, interpretations and calculations.
+It's a serializable class.

 # Dependencies